progrium/duplex/README.md

 # call to subscribe to updates
 ```

-Along with a simple protocol spec not much more complex than JSON-RPC, Duplex has an API guide that can be used for easy and consistent implementations in various languages.
+Duplex has a simple protocol spec not much more complex than JSON-RPC.
+It also has an API guide that can be used for easy and consistent implementations in various languages.

 The API design has a simple framed transport interface.
 This means out of the box you can expect to use any transport that takes care of framing, for example WebSockets, UDP, ZeroMQ, AMQP.
-Wrapping streaming transports such as raw TCP with length-prefix framing lets you use them as well.
+Wrapping streaming transports such as raw TCP or STDIO with length-prefix or newline framing lets you use them as well.
 By focusing on frames and making the API transport agnostic, as well as being serialization agnostic, implementations are very simple with no major dependencies.

 The protocol and API are also designed to be extensible, providing a middleware mechanism that lets you add tracing, authentication, policy, transactions, and more.
 This allows Duplex to remain simple.